hbctraining/DGE_workshop/lessons/DGE_workflow.md

 - **CPM (counts per million):** counts scaled by total number of reads.
 This measure accounts for sequencing depth only.
 - **TPM (transcripts per kilobase million):** counts per length of transcript (kb) per million reads mapped.
 This measure accounts for both sequencing depth and gene length.
-- **RPKM/FPKM (reads/fragments per kilobase of exon per million reads/fragments mapped):** similar to TPM.
-This measure accounts for both sequencing depth and gene length as well; however, it is **not recommended**.
+- **RPKM/FPKM (reads/fragments per kilobase of exon per million reads/fragments mapped):** similar to TPM, as this measure accounts for both sequencing depth and gene length as well; however, it is **not recommended**.
 - **Tool-specific metrics for normalization:**
-	- DESeq2 uses a median of ratios method, which accounts for sequencing depth and RNA composition[[1]()].
+	- DESeq2 uses a median of ratios method, which accounts for sequencing depth and RNA composition[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].
 	- EdgeR uses a trimmed mean of M values (TMM) method that accounts for sequencing depth, RNA composition, and gene length [[2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25)]

 #### RPKM/FPKM (not recommended)